deepikAnaikk/deepikAnaikk/README.md

 - 👋 Hi, I’m @deepikAnaikk
 - 👀 I’m interested in Coding and Website Development.
-- 🌱 I’m currently learning Embedded System
-- 💞️ I’m looking to collaborate on Projects based on Electronics.
+- 💞️ I’m looking to collaborate on Projects..
 - 📫 How to reach me through LinkedIn:www.linkedin.com/in/deepika-dattatraya-naik-416809288

 <!---